vrpperez7/Mod-4-Project/README.md

 <img width="403" height="332" alt="Screenshot 2025-09-22 at 4 23 35 PM" src="https://github.com/user-attachments/assets/2b9eec26-e3ba-498f-a119-b8a557468d77" />

+## Filtering the Data

 I chose to subset the data to work with "workingday" column where "workingday" is equal to 1. </br>

 <img width="284" height="300" alt="image" src="https://github.com/user-attachments/assets/2473d94d-1d0d-43bd-8737-cb3b18c4e58d" />

 This means the subset represents Monday through Friday without holidays.
-I chose this sample because it's where bulk of our data lies, focusing on stronger demand, and highlights potential profitable hours.
+I chose this sample because it's where bulk of our data lies, focusing on stronger demand, and highlights potential profitable hours. </br>

+To further support this decision, I performed a Welches' T-Test to find if </br>

+Our Null Hypothesis: Average hourly working day rides do not differ from average hourly non-working day rides.

+Could be rejected to support </br>

+Our Alternative Hypothesis: Average hourly working day rides differ from average hourly non-working day rides. </br>

+With **alpha** = 0.05, <//br>
+Our **p-value** was calculated at 0.000042, concluding a <ins>statistical significance<ins> between the means of average hourly working-day rides to not working-day rides. </br>

+I was able to reject the Null Hypothesis with a power of 98% justifying the difference in means is not only substantial, but a **real finding**.

-### <ins>Exploratory Data Analysis<ins>
+## <ins>Exploratory Data Analysis<ins>

-I plotted our data on a line graph to find trends in the hourly usage of bikes:</br>
+To visualize the mean of working-days, I plotted the data on a line graph and found trends in the hourly usage of bikes:</br>

 ![line graph](figures/linegraph.png)

-After plotting, I noticed our data presented a bimodal distribution.
-This means there are two distinct peaks, indicating our bike rides occur more frequently.</br>
+I noticed our data presented a bimodal distribution.
+This means there are two distinct peaks, indicating our bike rides occur more frequently during specific time periods.</br>

-I did more **feature engineering** to pinpoint these hours. </br>
+I did more **feature engineering** to pinpoint the time periods. </br>

-Grouping all hours and creating a "timebin" column, I was able to categorize the means of all hours. </br>
+The feature consisted of grouping hours and creating a "timebin" column.
+Using this column, I was able to categorize the means of the hours in a day. </br>
 These categories included
-- Peak Hours: all mean hours on or above the 80th quantile (275)
+- Peak Hours: all hours with a mean on or above the 80th quantile (275)
-- Not Peak: mean hours less than 275 and above 100
+- Not Peak: hours with a mean less than 275 and above 100
-- Maintenance: anything below 100
+- Maintenance: any mean below 100

 <img width="193" height="489" alt="Screenshot 2025-09-26 at 3 29 07 PM" src="https://github.com/user-attachments/assets/36ccbaf0-757a-43af-baab-1dcb120d3279" />

-and found the top two hours for morning and evening were:
+I found the top two hours fell within:

-This means morning hours are 7 and 8, </br>
+the morning hours of 7 and 8, </br>
-Evening hours are 17 and 18. </br>
+the evening hours are 17 and 18. </br>

-Our line graph also answers our **Operations Lead's** question as the best maintenance hours are between hours 23-5, as they have a grouped average count of bike riders less than 81 rides an hour. </br>
+Our line graph also answers our **Operations Lead's** as it highlights the best maintenance hours.
+These fell between the hours 23-5, as they have a grouped average count of bike riders less than 81 rides an hour. </br>

 I decide to further analyze our morning and peak hours to answer more stakeholder questions and provide recommendations.